Beer

 Health Benefits

-- Moderate consumption associated with improved heart health and reduced cardiovascular disease risk
+- Moderate beer consumption associated with improved heart health and reduced cardiovascular disease risk

-- Contains silicon from grains, supporting bone health and density
+- Contains silicon from grain which supports bone health and density

 Buying Guide